Aqasch/Aqasch.github.io/docs/posts/15-01-2022-brief-about.md

 <p>
 I wonder without a clue,<br>
-The fruitless search for something in the endless blue,
+a fruitless search for something in the endless blue.
 </p>

 <p>